It’s

 the junction of Trinity Park Drive and Crestline Road (7, 8, and 9):

-7 In the southeastern corner –– there
+7 In the southeastern corner –– there is a large,

-and hackberries.
-Late in the afternoon
+hackberries.
+Late in the afternoon or

-the Thicket) sometimes comes out to play in the open area and even in the
+Thicket) sometimes comes out to play in the open area and even in the

 road.

-8 In the northeastern corner –– a
+8 In the northeastern corner –– a large,

-Fort Worth are Berlandier’s ash, with 3–5 leaflets per leaf and fruits that are
+Worth are Berlandier’s ash, with 3–5 leaflets per leaf and fruits that are

 sporadically 3-angled/3-winged, but those in Trinity Park may be mostly a